semprag/semprag.github.io/editors.md

 * We definitely err on including everyone on email conversations so that our operations are as transparent as possible.
 This makes for an occasional email onslaught.

 * If possible and if we remember, we preface all email subject lines with [S&P: xxx] where xxx indicates who, if anyone, should pay quick attention to the email.
-Values are ALL or FYI (for announcements, queries directed at all editors), DIB, JD, PDE, KvF, MF, ASG, MK, LMcN, KS (Katrin), KJS (Kjell Johan), KLS (Kristen), JT.
+Values are ALL or FYI (for announcements, queries directed at all editors), DIB, JD, KvF, MF, ASG, MK, LMcN, HP, KS (Katrin), KJS (Kjell Johan), KLS (Kristen), JT.

 * Everyone goes through periods when S&P work needs to be put on the backburner.
 If this happens, please ask for help with outstanding tasks that you can't currently attend to.
 We pride ourselves on a speedy and thorough review process and the only way this can happen is for team members to help each other out.